-• Jan 24 1915 - WWI: British and German navies battle at the Dogger Bank " German naval forces under Admiral Franz von Hipper, encouraged by the success of a surprise attack on the British coastal towns of Hartlepool and Scarborough the previous month, set off toward Britain once again, only to be intercepted by a squadron of British cruisers led by Vice-Admiral Sir David Beatty on the morning of January 24, 1915, near the Dogger Bank in the North Sea.
+- Jan 24 1911 U.S.Mexico: The U.S. Cavalry is sent to preserve the neutrality of the Rio Grande during the Mexican Civil War. - Jan 24 1915 WWI Era: British and German Navies Battle at the Dogger Bank " German naval forces under Admiral Franz von Hipper, encouraged by the success of a surprise attack on the British coastal towns of Hartlepool and Scarborough the previous month, set off toward Britain once again, only to be intercepted by a squadron of British cruisers led by Vice-Admiral Sir David Beatty on the morning of January 24, 1915, near the Dogger Bank in the North Sea.